rexscaria/openid/README.md

                                     Default  option   is "checkid_setup"
                                     which is recommended over immediate.

+                                    CAUTION:
+                                    Selecting  "checkid_immediate"  mode
+                                    may block users from loging into the ATutor with new Google ids.

         c).
 Use PAPE             : Use "OpenID  Provider Authentication Policy  Extension"  which (optional)